Sensitivity analysis for mixed binary quadratic programming: Duality theorem.

-We would like to point out our bound in Theorem \ref{thm_cop_structure} is rather loose and we are only seeking sufficient condition to ensure $U$ is copositive.
+We would like to point out that our bound in Theorem \ref{thm_cop_structure} is rather loose, and we are only seeking sufficient conditions to ensure $U$ is copositive.
 We begin to prove Theorem \ref{thm_cop_structure}. \begin{proof}

 By \ref{rule:4}, it follows that

 This further implies